GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 ## Translator Options

-Translators are used to bridge the gap between the value and message interfaces allowing publications to be sent to endpoints and endpoints to be published out as values.
-Each translator has one input, one publication (output), and one endpoint that any other federates can connect to.
+Translators are used to bridge the gap between the value and message interfaces allowing publications to be sent to endpoints and endpoint messages to be sent to inputs as values.
+A translator functions as publication, input, and endpoint that other interfaces including filters can connect to.
 Further details can be found on the [documentation page covering translators](../user-guide/advanced_topics/translators).

 _API:_ `helicsCoreRegisterTranslator`
 ([C++](https://docs.helics.org/en/latest/doxygen/classhelics_1_1Translator.html#a34a960d2259756912ad1dd6e70609416)